-Cristian Kaigler is a filmmaker, photographer and entrepreneur based in Atlanta, GA—a truth seeker who believes in innovation through strategic collaboration.
+Cristian Kaigler is a filmmaker, photographer and writer—a truth seeker who shares what he refers to as Black Ass Stories.
 He is the founder of Safe House Filmworks, a production company predicated on innovative storytelling.

-Cristian is inspired by the challenge of creating value in a noisy marketplace, his mind is a bottomless pit of ideas that perpetuate his imagination to create on a higher level.
-Along his path he learned a great deal about photography and filmmaking, but he learned even more about the power of storytelling and the hard work that is required to galvanize communities.
+Cristian is inspired by the stories of the past that help shape today's society.
+Along his journey he learned a great deal about photography and filmmaking, but he learned even more about the power of storytelling and the hard work that is required to galvanize communities.

 A forever lover of all things art, Cristian was introduced to the world of photography and film by his late father, who was a former photographer and videographer.
 The art of photography came naturally as Cristian began with 35mm B&W film photography in 2012, which evolved to digital photography and then film directing—a seamless progression.

 In the summer of 2016, Cristian had the good fortune of shadowing 7x Emmy Award-winning filmmaker: Alastair Christopher, otherwise known as Gee-Lock.
 Having the opportunity to work under Gee-Lock on an array of projects gave Cristian proper perspective and showed him that achieving success in the film industry is possible.